 - Investment incentives

-- Work permit and visas
+- Work permits and visas

-- Foreign currency transactions control
+- Foreign currency control

 - Audit and accounting